SAP-samples/process-automation-enablement/Workshops/Workshop A - short/3 Conditions and Decisions/readme.md

 ## SUMMARY <a name="summary"></a>

-###### You have successfully created and configured the process condition, data type and decision for the business process.
+You have successfully created and configured the process condition, data type and decision for the business process.

   You are now able to:
   - [x] Add & configure Process Condition

+## Next chapter

+Now, move on with **[04 Forms](https://github.com/SAP-samples/process-automation-enablement/tree/main/Workshops/Workshop%20A%20-%20short/4%20Forms)**.